wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-migration-from-iis-server.md

 20. Click the links to the Azure web apps and verify that the migration has succeeded.

-21. You can now manage the migrated web apps in Azure.
+21. You can now manage the migrated web apps in Azure App Service.
 To do this, log into the [Azure Portal](https://portal.azure.cn).

 22. In the Azure Portal, open the Web Apps blade to see your migrated websites (shown as web apps), then click on any one of them to start managing the web app, such as configuring continuous publishing, creating backups, autoscaling, and monitoring usage or performance.

 	![](./media/web-sites-migration-from-iis-server/TimeTrackerMigrated.png)

->[AZURE.NOTE] If you want to get started with Azure before signing up for an Azure account, go to [Try Azure Web App](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in Azure.
+>[AZURE.NOTE] If you want to get started with Azure App Service before signing up for an Azure account, go to [Try App Service](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in App Service.
 No credit cards required; no commitments.

 ## What's changed
-* For a guide to the change from Websites to Azure see: [Azure and Its Impact on Existing Azure Services](/documentation/services/web-sites/)
+* For a guide to the change from Websites to App Service see: [Azure App Service and Its Impact on Existing Azure Services](/documentation/articles/app-service-changes-existing-services/)